By the Project for Excellence in Journalism

 Our desire in this study is to answer questions we imagine any reader would find important, to help clarify the strengths and weaknesses of the available data, and to identify what is not yet answerable.

-We have tried to be as transparent as possible about sources and methods, and to make it clear when we are laying out data and when we have moved into analysis of that data.
-We have attempted, to the best of our ability and the limits of time, to seek out multiple sources of information for comparison where they exist.
+We have tried to be as transparent as possible about sources and methods, and to make it clear when we are laying out data and when we have moved into analysis of it.
+We have attempted, to the best of our ability and within the limits of time, to seek out multiple sources of information for comparison where they exist.
 Each year we hope to gather more sources, improve our understanding and refine our methodology.

 Our approach — looking at a set of questions across various media — differs from the conventional way in which American journalism is analyzed, one medium at a time.
-We have tried to identify cross-media trends and to gather in one place data that are usually scattered across different places.
+We have tried to identify cross-media trends and to gather in one place data that are usually scattered across different sites.
 We hope this will allow us and others to make comparisons and develop insights that otherwise would be difficult to see.